NormB/colima-services/wiki/MongoDB-Operations.md

 ## Overview

-MongoDB is configured in the Colima Services environment with:
+MongoDB is configured in the DevStack Core environment with:

 - **Version**: MongoDB 7.0
 - **Host Port**: 27017